senith-sulara/senith-sulara/README.md

 - ⚡ Fun fact: ...
 -->

+- 🔭 I’m currently working on class management syatem
 - 🌱 I’m currently learning React Native
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate with other programmers
-- 🤔 I’m looking for help with other programmers
+- 🤔 I’m looking for help with Azure DevOps
+- 💬 Ask me about anything
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I like listening to music